basho/basho_docs/content/riak/kv/2.1.3/using/reference/strong-consistency.md

 basis.

-Elsewhere in the documentation there are instructions for [[enabling and using|Using Strong Consistency]] strong consistency, as well as a [[guide for operators|Managing Strong Consistency]] looking to manage, configure, and monitor strong consistency.
+Elsewhere in the documentation there are instructions for [[enabling and using](/riak/kv/2.1.3/developing/app-guide/strong-consistency/]] strong consistency, as well as a [[guide for operators|Managing Strong Consistency]] looking to manage, configure, and monitor strong consistency.